RiannaG/Solo-Project/README.md

-# Solo-Project
+# B-Card-Project
-A simple React app project
+A simple Digital business card create with React.js